helton/blog/content/blog/express/index.md

 ## Send files

-Suppose that we have a **index.html** file in a public folder that we want to serve at `/home`.
+Suppose that we have an **index.html** file in a public folder that we want to serve at `/home`.
 How can we do it with Express?
 Piece of cake:

 ```javascript
 app.get('/home', (req, res) => {